aliamankniazi/Geni-Clone/DEPLOYMENT_FIXES.md

 # Deployment Fixes Applied

-This document summarizes all the deployment issues that were identified and fixed in the Geni Clone project.
+This document summarizes all the deployment issues that were identified and fixed in the Niazi Tribe project.

 ## Issues Fixed